Noah211/SpaceInvaders3D/README.md

 Author: Noah Logan

 This is a 3D recreation of Space Invaders (1978).
-Enemies shoot lasers that target the players position, with some random offset.
+Enemies shoot lasers that target the player's position, with some random offset.
-Each new wave is more challenger than the last as the enemies get faster and shoot quicker.
+Each new wave is more challenging than the last as the enemies get faster and shoot quicker.

 The game was written in C# and developed in Unity.